thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 The efficacy of our query engine lies in its deftness at determining when a query does not need to be run.
 We'll need an algorithm to determine when we can skip query execution.
-We borrow a tried and true algorithm from rustc: the [red-green algorithm](https://salsa-rs.github.io/salsa/reference/algorithm.html).
+We borrow a tried and true algorithm from salsa: the [red-green algorithm](https://salsa-rs.github.io/salsa/reference/algorithm.html).

-The red-green algorithm associates each query with a color, red, or green.
+The red-green algorithm conceptually associates each query with a color: red or green.
 When a query is green we're safe to reuse it's cached value.
 When a query is red, we need to reexecute it and update it's cache.
+In practice, we represent color by tracking the revision of a query.

 {{< notice note >}}
 We say query here, but we really mean a query with a particular set of arguments.